 Except for the above financial assets measured at amortized cost and at fair value with changes included in other comprehensive income, the Company classifies all other financial assets as financial assets measured at fair value with changes included in current profits and losses.
-At the time of initial recognition, in order to eliminate or significantly reduce accounting mismatch, the Company irrevocably designated some financial assets that should have been measured at amortized cost or at fair value with changes included in other comprehensive income as financial assets measured at fair value with changes included in current profits and losses.
+At the time of initial recognition, in order to eliminate or significantly reduce accounting mismatch, the Company irrevocably designated some financial assets that should have been measured at amortized cost or at fair value with changes included in other comprehensive income as financial assets measured at fair value with changes included in other some some financial assets measured at fair value with changes included in other comprehensive income as financial assets measured at fair value with changes included in current profits and losses.